py-pkgs/py-pkgs-cookiecutter/README.md

    patch_without_tag = "true"
    ```

-6. Create a remote version control repository on GitHub for this project and ensure the following secrets are recorded on GitHub:
+9. Add the following secrets to the project's repository on GitHub:
    - CODECOV_TOKEN
    - PYPI_USERNAME
    - PYPI_PASSWORD

-7. Login to <https://codecov.io/> and link the GitHub repository to Codecov.

-8. Put your local files under version control with Git, add the GtiHub repository you set up as the remote and push your changes to GitHub!
+10. Put your local files under version control with Git, add the GitHub repository you set up as the remote and push your changes to GitHub and Let the magic happen!

 For more details, see the [py-pkgs book](https://ubc-mds.github.io/py-pkgs/).